nomad-xyz/docs/docs/tutorials/governance-onboarding.md

 - Share your address, message signature, and contact information with the Nomad Core Team
 - Share your message signature with the community via a public channel

+## Governance Points of Contact

+If you have any questions about the Nomad governance process, please communicate with:

+- Pranay Mohan
+  - Telegram: @pranaymohan
+- Anna Carroll
+  - Telegram: @annascarroll
+- Good Morning Nomad
+  - gm@nomad.xyz

 ## Generate an Address

 Depending on your hardware wallet, the steps could be slightly different.
 Here's some quick links for various common wallets: